-Robert Amler, M.D., a former Centers for Disease Control and Prevention officer and the dean of the school of health sciences and practices at New York Medical College, explains that vaccinations for those between 16 and 18 years old followed authorization by about two weeks.
+Robert Amler, M.D., a former CDC officer and the dean of the school of health sciences and practices at New York Medical College, explains that vaccinations for those between 16 and 18 years old followed authorization by about two weeks.
 Dr. Amler adds that each state may change priorities based on the addition of younger children to the list, but many previously prioritized groups would probably have been already vaccinated.

 It's likely that children under 16 will be able to enjoy a smoother vaccination process in terms of logistics and scheduling for this reason.

 Should my teenager get a COVID-19 vaccine now?

 Some parents may be apprehensive to vaccinate teenagers at the moment, even though the Pfizer mRNA product has been previously authorized for use in those as young as 16 years old.
 A recent survey conducted by ParentsTogether, a nonprofit family advocacy group, suggests that only 58% of 2.5 million American parents or caregivers would currently vaccinate a child against COVID-19, despite 70% of the same group admitting they're planning on getting vaccinations themselves.

 If you're hoping to see more data from trials before making a decision, consider the fact that Pfizer's trials have long included 16, 17 and 18-year-olds.
 "Manufacturers presented evidence demonstrating that the vaccine is safe and effective in those age groups," Dr. Amler said.
 All experts agreed: If your child falls within the 16 to 18-year-old age range, getting them vaccinated can be crucial for safety as new variants pose risk in social settings.